alichtman/gardening-starter-pack/docs/design.md

 ### Architecture

-This rootkit mainly relies on the [`khook`](https://github.com/milabs/khook) library, which uses ROP chains to hook syscalls without modifying the pointers in the syscall table.
+This rootkit mainly relies on the [`khook`](https://github.com/milabs/khook) library, which uses ROP chains to hook syscalls without modifying the pointers in the syscall table or touching the IDT / IDTR.

 There is a set of diagrams in the `khook` README that lays out exactly how it works.
-I've included a modified version below for completeness.
+I've included a modified version below.

 ---